 Downtown Crossing Phase 3 was originally planned to include construction of a bridge connecting Temple Street to Congress Avenue.
 To reduce traffic impacts and address funding issues, Downtown Crossing will now have four phases:

 Downtown Crossing Phase 3* will begin the process of reconnecting Temple Street to Congress Avenue with pedestrian and bicycle-friendly streetscapes.
-Construction for Phase 3 will begin in May and last through the end of 2021.
+Construction for Phase 3 will begin in May and last through the end of 2022.